Make a Decorative Winter Arrangement: Step-by-Step Guide

 Step 8 – Finish with Height (or A Frilly Garnish)

-Ah, the final stage: adding the Red twig dogwood.
+Ah, the final stage: adding the red twig dogwood.
 These branches should be placed in a radial pattern, starting at about 10 o’clock and finishing through to 2 o’clock.

 A little bit is enough; these branches should complement the design without overpowering it.

 Nicely on display for the appreciation of guests, neighbors, and my mail carrier.
+Photo by Matt Suwak.

 They add some height and delicate structure to the whole container, bringing your focus in and drawing it towards the other elements.
-Think of this step as the frilled edges, that last dash of subtle icing, or the cherry in a cocktail.

 Speaking of which, if you’re in the mood for another holiday project and the kitchen is calling to you, head on over to our sister site Foodal to check out their guides to decorating holiday cookies like a pro, and making homemade maraschino cherries.